miriamzisook/mistakes-were-made/_posts/2019-12-17-refashioning-2.md

 After I added the panels I decided to use the ponté to bias bind (can you call it bias binding when it's knit?
 Is it called something else?
 I have no idea) the arms and waist.
 It ended up coming together really nicely, and I think actually looks pretty covert, like it may have been designed that way.

 I've worn that vest many, many times since I refashioned it, and it feels like a solid success.
-When I wear it I feel like it's a tangible reminder I can turn to when I have a negative thought about my body, to remind me of my commitment to make peace with body change.
+When I wear it I feel like it's a tangible reminder I can show myself compassion when I have a negative thought about my body, to remind me of my commitment to make peace with body change.

 ### A failed refashion of my me-made jeans